Theft of $2.7M over 7 years nets lengthy prison term for Edmonton bookkeeper | CBC News

 Theft of $2.7M over 7 years nets lengthy prison term for Edmonton bookkeeper

 'He had a penthouse that I was paying for.
 He had a BMW.
-He had several businesses'
+He had several businesses,' victim says

 For seven years, Francis Mella regularly stole from the company he was tasked with running financially.